3 years full-time

 These figures are based on an average student in an average week.
 Your contact hours will vary throughout the year due to your module choices, non-compulsory classes, exam periods and changes to scheduled activities.

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practise completion of assessment tasks, or revision.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during term time.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

 You will study in a comprehensively-equipped media production centre, unrivaled in any other UK university.
 Depending on your choice of project and specialism you will have the opportunity to work in:

-You will be based in the Department of Theatre, Film and Television, on Campus East.
+You will be based in the Department of Theatre, Film, Television and Interactive Media, on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-Assessment methods vary according to modules and include practical exercises, presentations, essays, scripts, project proposals, stategy documents, reports, exams, blogs and in some cases production work.
+Assessment methods vary according to modules and include practical exercises, presentations, essays, scripts, project proposals, strategy documents, reports, exams, blogs and in some cases production work.